 Intracranial hemorrhage is rare (approximately 1%) and appears to be unrelated to the mode of delivery.

-Vaginal delivery never has been proven to cause intracranial hemorrhage.
+Vaginal delivery has never been proven to cause intracranial hemorrhage.

 Cesarean delivery should be reserved for obstetrical indications only.